 The following are two conditions that can cause abnormal results:

 PNH is a rare, acquired disease, which means it’s not genetic.
 It causes the red blood cells to die prematurely and new cells to produce incorrectly.
 The red cells become sensitive to damage by another substance in the blood.
 This disorder affects red blood cells, white blood cells, and platelets.
 White blood cells fight infection.
 Platelets are tiny blood cells that prevent bleeding.

 The United States National Library of Medicine notes that this acquired disease affects both men and women, and most commonly occurs in early adolescence.
 The treatment for this disorder if you have mild symptoms is folate and iron replacement.
 People also take steroids for it in more severe cases.
 In extreme cases, bone marrow transplants can treat the disorder.
 The disorder can cause:

 - back pain

-- an increase tendency for venous blood clots(thrombosis)
+- an increased tendency for venous blood clots, or thrombosis

 - dizzy spells